The Myth of the American Sleepover: Critical reception

 On review aggregator Rotten Tomatoes, the film holds an 81% score based on 48 reviews with an average rating of 6.9/10.
 The site's critical consensus reads "Somber and sweet, The Myth of the American Sleepover authentically evokes adolescence -- and all of the awkwardness and heartbreak that comes with it."
+Metacritic gave the film a weighted average score of 67 out of 100, based on 15 critics, indicating "generally favorable" reviews.